cottephi/WA105_plots/README.md

   -plot_data.py is where you will call those functions.
 -param_list.txt contains all the parameters that should be in the datafile.
 If a parameter asked in plot_data.py is not in the param_list.txt, it is ignored.
 Same if it is in param_list.txt but not in datafile.

 WARNING: Do not remove any function in plot_function.py, just comment them in plot_data.py.
-Same pour parameters in param_list.
+Same for parameters in param_list.